sugata2002/chatty/README.md

 ### Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-### Additional Notes

-- Make sure to replace placeholders like `path/to/architecture-diagram.png` and `your-username` with actual values.
-- Ensure the `.env` file is properly configured with your MongoDB URI and JWT secret.

 ## Authors

 - [@sugata2002](https://www.github.com/sugata2002)